 You are welcome to bring your assistive devices such as canes, braces, crutches and prosthetic devices onboard the aircraft.
 If the item does not safely fit in the overhead bin, we will transport it free of charge in the cargo bin for you.

 JetBlue will accept battery-powered wheelchairs/mobility aids as checked baggage only.
-Battery-powered wheelchair batteries are not permitted in the cabin.
+Battery-powered wheelchair batteries are not permitted in the cabin with the exception of lithium-ion batteries.

 You may bring as many spare batteries as required to operate your wheelchair.
 For example, if your wheelchair uses two batteries, then you may bring two spare batteries in addition to the two that are being used.